New Modality Contributor:

 Terry Johnson, Professor of Bioengineering

-Terry D. Johnson is an Associate Teaching Professor of Bioengineering at the University of California, Berkeley, and one of our Catalysts.
+Terry D. Johnson is an Associate Teaching Professor of Bioengineering at the University of California, Berkeley, and he co-wrote an article for our first print issue, "The Bard Takes Minutes: What Professional Workplace Teams Can Learn From Roleplaying Games."
 Here's a bit more about him.

 What’s your quick bio?